Lasssssa/AUDIO_STREAMING_APP_MELODIZ/README.md

 - Once you've filled in the tables, you've created 2 test users, who you can connect to in order to test the connection functionality.
 - You can connect to it, here are the informations :
-- Account 1 : theo@gmail.com --> mdp
+- Account 1 : Login : eleve@1.com | Password mdpEleve1
-- Account 2 : vincent.rocher@gmail.com --> mdp
+- Account 2 : Login : eleve@2.com | Password mdpEleve2

-## Repertory Github :
+## Repository Github :
 https://github.com/Lasssssa/AUDIO_STREAMING_APP_MELODIZ